lsdarchives/lsdarchives/README.md

 - Email: lsdarchives99@gmail.com
 ---
 ## Fun fact
-I’m want to build across industries using creativity, collaboration and vision, all from scratch, one idea at a time.
+I want to build across industries using creativity, collaboration and vision, all from scratch, one idea at a time.

 ---
 > *"Not everything needs to be perfect — it just needs to start."*